quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 will.

-To avoid this, the entities that manage load balancers that route to mutually distrustful servers SHOULD use a single configuration instance in as narrow a deployment as possible.
-Ideally, a load balancer would not have any QUIC-LB configuration relevant to a server to which it cannot route.
+To avoid this, the entities that manage load balancers that route to mutually distrustful servers use a single configuration instance in as narrow a deployment as possible.
+A load balancer SHOULD NOT have any QUIC-LB configuration relevant to a server to which it cannot route.

 ## Stateless Reset Oracle